 Among our three modeled racial categories, “Black” and “Hispanic” began younger than “Other”, but all three aged significantly.
-The proportion of Black individuals who are 55+ was projected to rise from 41% (CI: 40 to 43%) in 2025 to 50% (CI: 46 to 55%) in 2040, while the similar proportion for Hispanic individuals was projected to rise from 42% (CI: 40 to 45%) in 2025 to 59% (52 to 66%) in 2040, and for Other race individuals, from 59% (CI: 57 to 60%) in 2025 to 66% (CI: 62 to 70%) in 2040.
+The proportion of Black individuals who are 55+ was projected to rise from 41% (40 to 43%) in 2025 to 50% (46 to 55%) in 2040, while the similar proportion for Hispanic individuals was projected to rise from 42% (CI: 40 to 45%) in 2025 to 59% (52 to 66%) in 2040, and for Other race individuals, from 59% (CI: 57 to 60%) in 2025 to 66% (CI: 62 to 70%) in 2040.

-State-level analysis suggested substantial variations in local outcomes.
-For example, the proportion of PLWDH age 55+ in California was projected to rise from 50% (CR: 47 to 53%) to 67% (CR: 59 to 75%), with the median age rising from 54 years (CR: 52 to 56) to 67 years (CR: 63 to 70).
-By contrast, simulations in Wisconsin projected a stable proportion of PLWDH age 55+, 44% (CR: 41 to 47%) versus 43% (CR: 37 to 53%), accompanied by reductions in projected median age from 49 years (CR: 47 to 51) to 41 years (CR: 38 to 60) between 2025 and 2040 (Figure 2).
-Most states showed a persistently bimodal age distribution, with most prevalent cases existing in either the 55+ or 35-44 years age categories (Figure 3).
-Wisconsin was an exception, with 25-34 years becoming the second-largest age category by 2040 with 32% of prevalent cases.
+Sensitivity analyses – what parameters were most significant

+[Add in sensitivity analysis results]

 Projected state-level changes in the proportion of PLWDH age 55+ were most strongly correlated with urbanicity (Pearson correlation coefficient = +0.72; p=0.01).

-Age 65+ results

-Applying a smoothing function to model projections estimated the number of PWDH age 65+ in the 11-state region to rise from 220,000 (CR: 214,000 to 226,000) to 327,000 (CR: 308,000 to 347,000) (Figure 4).
-This reflected a minor increase in the estimated proportion of PWDH age 65+ from 22% (CR: 19 to 25%) in 2025 to 26% (CR: 19 to 37%) in 2040. … further results mirroring format of 55+ description

-Sensitivity analyses – what parameters were most significant

 Discussion (/ ~800 words; RW: 1077)

+[Fill in discussion]

 Reprise of main results

+We used a calibrated model of HIV transmission to project the age distribution of people with diagnosed HIV at the state level in the US.

+By 2040, over half of all diagnosed PWH will be age 55+ and over a quarter will be age 65+

 Context

+As these proportion shifts, HIV programming will have to consider realignment of priorities

+Health systems will also have to prepare for an increase in the absolute numbers accessing services for age-related comorbidities

+Among the total population eligible for Medicare (age 65+), the proportion with HIV will increase

 Limitations

 Did not directly model 65+ age group

+Assumptions about no major changes to services

 General limitations of the state model?
 Such as, HIV epidemics are better modeled at the MSA level in many cases?

+Yes, you can say that we assumed homogenous mixing within state, whereas there are likely differences by urban/rural areas within states

 Strengths

+Bayesian calibration approach allows us to represent uncertainty in our model parameters and capture a range of simulation results

+Modeling at the state level captures local dynamics

 Reprise of conclusion

+Our findings suggest that the United States will face an aging HIV population over the next 15 years

+While policy initiatives such as the EHE plan have historically focused on reducing new HIV infections, we must continue to consider the needs of and provide comprehensive care for individuals living with HIV as they age.

 Figure 1: Model calibration and projected diagnosed prevalence (left panel) and new diagnoses (right panel) by age for [state], overlaid with calibration data.